-Ch 135 ab.
+Ch 135.
 Chemical Dynamics.
-Ch 135 a: 9 units (3-0-6); second term.
+9 units (3-0-6).
 Prerequisites: Ch 21 abc and Ch 41 abc, or equivalent, or instructor's permission.
 Introduction to the dynamics of chemical reactions.
 Topics include scattering cross sections, rate constants, intermolecular potentials, classical two-body elastic scattering, reactive scattering, nonadiabatic processes, statistical theories of unimolecular reactions, photochemistry, laser and molecular beam methods, theory of electron transfer, solvent effects, condensed phase dynamics, surface reactions, isotope effects.
-Instructors: Marcus, Okumura.
-Part b not offered 2014-15.
+Not offered 2013-14.

 Ch/ChE 140 ab.
 Principles and Applications of Semiconductor Photoelectrochemistry.
 9 units (3-0-6); second, third terms.
 Prerequisite: APh/EE 9 ab or instructor's permission.
 The properties and photoelectrochemistry of semiconductors and semiconductor/liquid junction solar cells will be discussed.
 Topics include optical and electronic properties of semiconductors; electronic properties of semiconductor junctions with metals, liquids, and other semiconductors, in the dark and under illumination, with emphasis on semiconductor/liquid junctions in aqueous and nonaqueous media.
-Problems currently facing semiconductor/liquid junctions and practical applications of these systems will be highlighted.
-Not offered 2014-15.
+Problems currently facing semiconductor/ liquid junctions and practical applications of these systems will be highlighted.
+Not offered 2013-14.